 PLEASE NOTE: We are not accepting additional applications for the 2013-14 school year at this time.
 All classes are full with unprecedentedly long waitlists.

 Yes.
 In order to keep classrooms from filling up with visitors, we limit visitors to one visitor per class per day, by appointment.
 Also, we do not accept visitors to classrooms during the first 3-4 weeks of school in order to give the teachers, students and parents in each class time to get settled.
 To set up a visit, contact us by phone or e-mail.

 Yes.
 However, when parents bring a young child (except for an infant in arms) we strictly limit the visit to 15 minutes because of the class disruption factor.
 If you come without children, you’re welcome to stay up to an hour.
 Your child will be in a space with 10-18 children all a year older than s/he is.
 It can be both exciting and overwhelming for the child.

 We know it can be difficult to find child care on weekdays.
 Some parents find it helpful to trade child care with friends so each parent can visit the classroom without bringing children.

-If you do bring your child, you might want to have something fun planned for after the visit, because it’s not uncommon for children to be quite upset when it’s time for them to leave the classroom.
+If you do bring a child, we suggest you have something fun planned for after the visit, because it’s not uncommon for children to be extremely upset when it’s time for them to leave the classroom.